jayantaadhikary/Moniqa/README.md

   - [ ] Add a Toast after successful expense addition
   - [ ] Swipe to delete expenses
   - [ ] Add Income feature
-  - [ ] Make the budget card droppable to show income, expenses and savings
+  - [ ] Make the budget card tappable/droppable to show income, expenses and savings

 - [ ] To think on what more features to add to the Home Screen and how to make it better and more user friendly